Almaty: Urban development

-Post–independence
+Post-independence

-Kazakhstan declared its independence from the Soviet Union on 16 December 1991 (Kazakhstan Independence Day), and one year later, on 28 January 1993, the government renamed the city from the Russian Alma-Ata to the Kazakh name Almaty.
+Kazakhstan declared its independence from the Soviet Union on 16 December 1991 (Kazakhstan Independence Day).
+On 28 January 1993, the government renamed the city from the Russian Alma-Ata to the Kazakh name Almaty.
 In 1997 the President of the Republic of Kazakhstan Nursultan Nazarbayev approved the decree to transfer the capital from Almaty to Astana in the north of the country.

 On 1 July 1998 a law was passed to establish the special status of Almaty as a scientific, cultural, historical, financial, and industrial centre.

 The new general plan of Almaty for 2030 was released in 1998.
 It is intended to create ecologically safe, secure, and socially comfortable living conditions in the city.
 The main objective is to promote Almaty's image as a garden-city.

 It proposes continued multi-storied and single-housing development, reorganization of industrial districts or territories, improving transport infrastructure, and expanding the Almaty Metro.
 The first line of the Almaty metro was launched on 1 December 2011, two weeks ahead of schedule.
 The extension of the line to Qalqaman was opened in 2015.

 Nevertheless, Almaty has developed a major problem with air pollution.
 Already in 1995, particulate emissions, then mostly from the city's thermal power station, exceeded Kazakh and EU standards by over 20 times.
 In 2008, Almaty was ranked the 9th most polluted city in the world.
 A 2013 study identified cars as a major source of pollution, and it was noted since 2003 and 2013 morbidity had increased by a factor of 1.5, and that the city takes the first place in the republic on respiratory, endocrine and blood diseases, cancer and bronchial asthma, even though there are no major industrial installations.
 An independent local air quality monitoring system with a mobile app was launched in 2017.

-The area of the city has been expanded during recent years with the annexation of the suburban settlements of Kalkaman, Kok Tube, Gorniy Gigant District (Mountain Giant).
+The area of the city has been expanded during recent years with the annexation of the suburban settlements of Kalkaman, Kok Tobe, Gorniy Gigant District (Mountain Giant).
 Numerous apartment blocks and office skyscrapers have transformed the face of the town, which has been built into the mountains.
 Squatter settlements such as Shanyrak have resisted eviction in the face of these development plans.

 Almaty was the site of a notorious terrorist attack in July 2016, when Jihadist Ruslan Kulikbayev killed eight police officers and two civilians in a shootout and car chase.
 Kulikbayev was wounded during the shootout and later sentenced to death for the attack.

-In March of 2020, the first cases of COVID-19 were reported in the city.
+In March 2020, the first cases of COVID-19 were reported in the city.
 Soon, Almaty was transformed, as the pandemic led the city into a changed behavior.
 The government imposed lockdowns of most institutions.

 In January 2022, Almaty was plunged into unrest as part of a national political crisis.